 It makes sense that the less milk there is in a cup, the less you’ll have to clean up off your floor.
-While your child is still learning how to drink from a cup properly, limit the liquid to one or two inches in the bottom of the cup and refill as necessary.
+While your child is still learning how to drink from a cup properly, limit liquid to one or two inches in the bottom of the cup, and refill as necessary.

-As they develop their skills, you can start to add a little more liquid, and soon enough they’ll be drinking from a cup like a pro.
+As they develop their skills, you can start to add a little more liquid, and soon enough, they’ll be drinking from a cup like a pro.

 3. Hold the Cup for Them.

-If you think about it, learning how to use a cup requires the development of several skills, including:
+Learning to use a cup requires the development of several skills, including: